wendahere/JAWS/README.md

 ## Week 4 (4/11/19 - 10/11/19):

 Today our team recieved our ESP32 for our project.
-This will be the actual board that we will use for our
+This will be the actual board that we will use for our project.
+Here's how it looks:
 ### ESP32
 ![esp32_front](https://imgur.com/9oX23iu.png) ![esp32_back](https://imgur.com/aJdcXof.png)

 ![Picture of Flowchart](https://imgur.com/rRrUc35.png)